MalwareDaddy/ITW/README.md

 # ITW
-Collection of Malware i hunted  and found in the wild
+Collection of Malware i found in the wild

 The Password is : infected